 Actual or apparent material conflicts of interest may arise when a portfolio manager has day-to-day management responsibilities with respect to more than one investment account or in other circumstances.
-Portfolio managers of the Sub-Advisor who manage other investment accounts in addition to the Fund may be presented with the potential conflicts described below.
+Portfolio managers of the Sub-Advisor who manage other investment accounts in addition to the Funds may be presented with the potential conflicts described below.

-IM GLOBAL Advisor to the Fund
+Advisor to the Funds

-iM Global has overall responsibility for assets under management and conducts oversight and evaluation of the Fund's investment managers and other duties. iM Global generally does not make day-to-day decisions with respect to the purchase and sale of portfolio securities by the Fund.
-Accordingly, no material conflicts of interest are expected to arise between the Fund and other accounts managed by the portfolio managers. iM Global has adopted compliance policies, including allocation policies and a code of ethics, which are intended to prevent or mitigate conflicts of interest, if any, that may arise.
+iM Global has overall responsibility for assets under management and conducts oversight and evaluation of the Funds' investment managers and other duties. iM Global generally does not make day-to-day decisions with respect to the purchase and sale of portfolio securities by the Funds.
+Accordingly, no material conflicts of interest are expected to arise between the Funds and other accounts managed by the portfolio managers. iM Global has adopted compliance policies, including allocation policies and a code of ethics, which are intended to prevent or mitigate conflicts of interest, if any, that may arise.

-POLEN CAPITAL MANAGEMENT, LLC

-Sub-Advisor to the Fund
+POLEN CAPITAL MANAGEMENT, LLC Sub-Advisor to the Funds

-Polen Capital provides advisory services to other clients which invest in securities of the same type as the Fund invests.
-Polen Capital is aware of its obligation to ensure that when orders for the same securities are entered on behalf of the Fund and other accounts, the Fund receives fair and equitable allocation of these orders, particularly where affiliated accounts may participate.
+Polen Capital provides advisory services to other clients which invest in securities of the same type as the Funds invest.
+Polen Capital is aware of its obligation to ensure that when orders for the same securities are entered on behalf of the Funds and other accounts, the Funds receive fair and equitable allocation of these orders, particularly where affiliated accounts may participate.
 Polen Capital attempts to mitigate potential conflicts of interest by adopting policies and procedures regarding trade execution, brokerage allocation and order aggregation which provide a methodology for ensuring fair treatment for all clients in situations where orders cannot be completely filled or filled at different prices.